Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Are specialty education programs available for patients and families?
 What are they?

-We have the capability to perform plain view x-rays in the facility.
-More complex scans and surgical services, such as placing or removing a feeding tube, or other can be performed at Baylor University Medical Center which is located across the street from BIR.
+We have the capability to perform plain view X-rays in the facility.
+More complex scans and surgical services, such as placing or removing a feeding tube or another procedure, can be performed at Baylor University Medical Center at Dallas, which is located across the street from Baylor Rehab.

 What specialty programs and clinics are available following an inpatient stay?